-System memory devices, commonly known as SIMMs (Single Inline Memory Modules), are necessary to operate the M4Pi system board.
-The M4Pi has four SIMM sockets and can be upgraded to 128 Megabytes of RAM.
-This section will explain the type of SIMMs supported, list the memory configurations supported, and show how to physically install the new SIMMs.
+System memory devices, commonly known as SIMMs (Single Inline Memory Modules), are necessary to operate the M54Hi-Plus system board.
+The M54Hi-Plus has four SIMM sockets and may be upgraded to 128 Megabytes of RAM.
+This section will explain the type of SIMMs supported, list the rules of adding memory to the M54Hi-Plus, give some examples of common memory configurations, and show how to physically install the new SIMMs.